CodeChron/fullstack-js-with-meteor-react-docs/click_to_add_or_update_note_content.md

 # Add note content with auto-save

-- use same click to edit component, but add a multi line option
-- add a full screen custom layout for the viewer/editor
-- add a shift + return option to exit
-- also add the display of the done button for the multi line view
+Next, we are going to allow for adding note content.
+These are our general requirements for this feature:

+- Allow for clicking on note content to edit it.
+- Content auto-saves as you type.
-- discuss: the done button is just a dummy
+- Click on Done or anywhere outside the content to exit edit mode. (discuss: the done button is just a dummy.)
+- Display a message if there is no content.
+(That also is clickable so you can add content.)
+- (Later, we'll add the ability to also exit edit mode by using Shift + Return.)

+## Add content to our Note model

+## Add a content block to the note details view

+## Autosave changes

+## Exit edit mode and display